 It has the typical, T-shape massage gun look and doesn’t offer much else in ergonomics.
 However, it only weighs 2 pounds and can be easily maneuvered.

-It has a 12mm amplitude, which is what we are looking for in a sub $150 device.
 The stall force is about 35lbs. and will offer a percussive massage.
 Even the first few gears don’t stall easily (the first gear has 26lbs. of stall force).
 We have seen too many guns that stall easily on the first few speed gears.

 It has a percussion range of 1700-3300rpm – better than the first two on our list.